There are 3 Kinds of Relationships + Only 1 Brings True Happiness

 To this day, I know a little about a lot of words beginning with “A.” Some favorites: ants, atoms, alchemy.
 Plus, Aristotle was a childhood crush, because I’ve always loved philosophy.
 When I finished reading his one-page encyclopedic write-up, I bought books about him.
 I’d been saving these dog-eared, underlined Aristotle books, as well as the “A” book of Britannica, all to be used in a novel, where I’d been planning to bless my protagonist with the quirky detail of knowing all things “A.”

 A few years ago I rediscovered these Aristotle books when moving apartments.
 I flipped through and was surprised to discover Aristotle said a lot of the same things about love and happiness as modern psychologists.
 Only Aristotle obviously said it first, having been born in 300-ish B.C.
 Plus, Aristotle said it truly wisely.

-Indeed, much of what Aristotle said hit home big-time — in particular about a sexy, smart, funny, rich, lying, cheating, don’t-get-me-started Prince Harming I’d just broken up with.
+Indeed, much of what Ari (as I affectionately call him) said hit home big-time — in particular about a sexy, smart, funny, rich, lying, cheating, don’t-get-me-started Prince Harming I’d just broken up with.
 I could almost hear what Aristotle might say to me if we were to chat over souvlaki.

 “Wow,” I’d say.
 “I can’t believe you just said that word!”

 “What?
 Asshole?”
 Aristotle would say with a smile.
 “Hey, I’m from Greece, so alas I’m no prude.”